-Undergraduate students in the College of Liberal Arts and Sciences also have the option of designing an individualized program in Aging Studies leading to a Bachelor of Arts by applying to and being accepted by the Interdepartmental Studies Program.
+- Individualized Major in Aging Studies: Undergraduate students in the College of Liberal Arts and Sciences may design an individualized program in Aging Studies leading to a Bachelor of Arts by applying to and being accepted by the Interdepartmental Studies Program.

 Eligibility & Enrollment

 The Aging and Longevity Studies Program is open to all UI undergraduate and graduate students in good standing.
 Individuals who have completed an undergraduate degree at any accredited university in the US can earn a Certificate in Aging and Longevity Studies, as can people who have not earned a college degree but have successfully completed high school.
 It is strongly encouraged--especially for persons who do not have a college degree--that individuals who wish to pursue the certificate complete Aging Matters: Introduction to Gerontology before taking other aging-related classes.